Yoshibansal/FaceProject/README.md

 Step 6: If you want to upload the files of your own choice i.e. if you have the pics than just put them inside the content/download/(folder_name)/.

+//Some example's of what we will get as an output file is in the folder "Example_o:p".

 Congratulations!
 You can now detect faces from thousands of photos.

 Enjoy!!!